 But here’s the thing: travelling alone deserves neither a bravery medal nor a shoulder to cry on.
 Furthermore, solo travel statistics challenge a commonly held perception that this is the preserve of a slightly weird minority.

 Some articles on this website contain affiliate links.
 This means that I may earn a small commission if you make a purchase through these links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.

 Before we start, a few words about the provenance of these solo travel statistics and trends.

-Typing “solo travel statistics” into Google (other search engines are available) yields over 40 million results.
-The difficulty with assessing these articles is that often the sources aren’t referenced and where they are, many of the surveys cited are too old to be relevant.
+Typing “solo travel statistics” into Google (other search engines are available) yields over 28 million results.
+The difficulty with assessing these articles is that often the sources aren’t referenced and where they are, many of the surveys cited are too old or too small to be relevant or representative.

-In pulling together these statistics, I have used the best and most recent studies available.
-Where these studies didn’t provide the answer I was looking for, I’ve included a few additional studies, which are referenced where appropriate.
+In pulling together these statistics, I have used the biggest and most recent studies available.
+Where these studies didn’t provide the answer I was looking for, I’ve included a few smaller studies, which are referenced where appropriate.

 Headline Solo Travel Statistics

-Let’s debunk one myth from the get-go: the majority of people are interested in traveling solo.
+Let’s debunk one myth from the get-go: the majority of people are interested in travelling solo.

 76% of those responding to the massive Klook survey indicated that they have taken a solo trip already or are considering it, regardless of age, gender or nationality.